AltGr key

+Some languages, such as Bengali, use this key when the number of letters of their alphabet is too large for a standard keyboard.
+On keyboard layouts that do not include an AltGr key, such as US keyboards, the key position is labelled as a right-hand Alt key.
+When a relevant keyboard mapping is chosen in the operating system, this key will function separately as AltGr (despite being marked identically to the left-hand Alt key).
+In macOS, the Option key has functions similar to the AltGr key.

 History

 IBM states that AltGr is an abbreviation for alternate graphic.

 A key labelled with some variation of "Alt Graphic" was on many computer keyboards before the Windows international layouts.
 On early home computers the alternate graphemes were primarily box-drawing characters.

 This likely was the intended purpose of the Alt key on PC keyboards, however software quickly used this as a combination key for shortcuts, requiring a new key for producing additional characters.